 Ok, you made it.
 We're at the very final step now.
 This is, by far, the most subjective question the interviewer will ask him/herself.
-Consultants often refer to it as the "airport test," in which the interviewer asks themselves: if I was stuck in an airport with this person for three hours, would I be excited about that?
-It's a nice way of asking very simple question: "Do I want to be around you?"
+Consultants often refer to it as the airport test and it's a simple question they ask themselves: if I was stuck in an airport with this person for three hours, would I be excited about that?
+It's a nice way of asking a very simple question: "Do I want to be around you?"

-For an airport test deep dive, check out this RocketBlocks mini lesson with our Founder on why the airport test is so commonly applied.
+For an airport test deep dive, check out this RocketBlocks mini lesson on why the airport test is so commonly applied.

 Finally, remember that everyone likes to hear honest appreciation.
 If you think Bain / Accenture / McKinsey / whomever, would be the greatest firm to work at for you, make sure you let them know that!
 Again, don't fake it.
 It will show through and backfire, but if you are truly excited about the firm and opportunity do not hide that.
 Without fail, your interviewer will be pleased to hear it.